Cincinnati vs. Notre Dame NCAA Football Odds, Plays and Insights | October 2, 2021

 Notre Dame Stats and Trends

-- So far this season Notre Dame has two wins against the spread.
+- Notre Dame has two wins against the spread in four games this season.

-- The Fighting Irish have been underdogs by 2.5 points or more once this year and covered the spread.
+- This season, the Fighting Irish won ATS in their only game as an underdog of 2 points or more.

-- Notre Dame's games this season have hit the over on three of four set point totals (75%).
+- Notre Dame's games this year have eclipsed the over/under three times in four opportunities (75%).

 - Notre Dame is 2-2 against the spread and 4-0 overall in games when it scores more than 15.0 points.

-- When Notre Dame piles up over 298.7 yards, the team is 1-2 against the spread and 3-0 overall.
+- In games that Notre Dame picks up over 298.7 yards, the team is 1-2 against the spread and 3-0 overall.

-- This season the Fighting Irish have five turnovers, four fewer than the Bearcats have takeaways (9).
+- The Fighting Irish have five giveaways this season, while the Bearcats have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.